-GCNYC-8-05 Thesis 8 Research Methods 3 The Thesis course follows the course, Research Methods.
+GCNYC-8-05 Thesis 8 Research Methods 3

 The aim of this course is to conduct business research/consultancy and report on the findings.
 Drawing on the proposal developed in Research Methods, the course focuses on the business research project, which involves an investigation of a substantial business issue or problem.
 Students are required to demonstrate critical awareness of business practice, relevant theories and research techniques and approaches.
 The project element of the course in particular offers students the opportunity to apply course concept, theories and techniques, draw on internationally published literature and good practice, and develop and interpret knowledge about management practice in their area of study.

-GCNYC-3-31 Values-Based Leadership Skills for an Interconnected World (Formally known as Personal and Professional Development) 3 None actions and behaviors va people and the planet.
-In perceive them and lever use group experiential ar results.
-Additionally, at t der in today's complex and fast-moving business environment demands specific skills and the ability to successfully predict and adapt to changing real ilues-based leaders seek to inspire, influence and motivate others in their organization to lead with shared values and implement them consistently to n Values-Based Leadership Skills for an Interconnected World, students will accelerate their leadership by reflecting on their own assets and developm age this new self-awareness to create their own leadership development action plan.
-Because performance in a leadership role requires more than just ctivities to help students gain an understanding of the factors that drive effective values-based leadership across the spectrum of contexts affecting th he completion of this course, students will also have developed specific leadership competencies, such as, leveraging their emotional intelligence to eta tating effectively and motivating and coaching others. the benefit of their business, ental needs, learn how others t knowledge and skills, we will eir ability to achieve great GCNYC-4-14 Values-Based Leadership Skills for an Interconnected World (Formally known as Personal and Professional Development) 4 None Being an exceptional leader in today's complex and fast-moving business environment demands specific skills and the ability to successfully predict and adapt to changing realities.
+GCNYC-3-31 Values-Based Leadership Skills for an Interconnected World (Formally known as Personal and Professional Development) 3 None

+Being an exceptional leader in today's complex and fast-moving business environment demands specific skills and the ability to successfully predict and adapt to changing realities.
+Through their words, actions and behaviors values-based leaders seek to inspire, influence and motivate others in their organization to lead with shared values and implement them consistently to the benefit of their business, people and the planet.
+In Values-Based Leadership Skills for an Interconnected World, students will accelerate their leadership by reflecting on their own assets and developmental needs, learn how others perceive them and leverage this new selfawareness to create their own leadership development action plan.
+Because performance in a leadership role requires more than just knowledge and skills, we will use group experiential activities to help students gain an understanding of the factors that drive effective values-based leadership across the spectrum of contexts affecting their ability to achieve great results.
+Additionally, at the completion of this course, students will also have developed specific leadership competencies, such as, leveraging their emotional intelligence to effectively develop and manage relationships, communicating effectively and motivating and coaching others.

+GCNYC-4-14 Values-Based Leadership Skills for an Interconnected World (Formally known as Personal and Professional Development) 4 None

+Being an exceptional leader in today's complex and fast-moving business environment demands specific skills and the ability to successfully predict and adapt to changing realities.
 Through their words, actions and behaviors values-based leaders seek to inspire, influence and motivate others in their organization to lead with shared values and implement them consistently to the benefit of their business, people and the planet.
 In Values-Based Leadership Skills for an Interconnected World, students will accelerate their leadership by reflecting on their own assets and developmental needs, learn how others perceive them and leverage this new self-awareness to create their own leadership development action plan.
 Because performance in a leadership role requires more than just knowledge and skills, we will use group experiential activities to help students gain an understanding of the factors that drive effective values-based leadership across the spectrum of contexts affecting their ability to achieve great results.
 Additionally, at the completion of this course, students will also have developed specific leadership competencies, such as, leveraging their emotional intelligence to effectively develop and manage relationships, communicate effectively and motivate and coach others.